Phlebotomy Certification Klinesville, Pennsylvania

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has testing materials based upon their credentialing exams.
 Be sure to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the certification exam.
-NPS provides full examination materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the final exam, your credentials are inputted in the national registry and a digital copy of your certification is provided in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.